Three kinds of debt survive bankruptcy discharge, because they are unlike the other sixteen non dischargeable debts.

 There’s a timing issue for both creditors and debtors in these three discharge exception cases.

 Debtors facing state court litigation may want to file bankruptcy before trial of the matter.
-Findings of fact made in a state court trial will be entitled to finality in a subsequent bankruptcy trial on the issue of dischargeability.
-So, suffer an adverse finding in state court and you’re stuck with that finding.
+Findings of fact made in a state court trial will be entitled to finality in a bankruptcy trial.

 But since the standards of what is fraud or false representations is slightly different in federal law than in state law, you may have a dispute about whether the finding is really on the same issue that the bankruptcy court is focused on.